Common (rapper): Writing

 Common was invited by First Lady Michelle Obama to appear at a poetry reading on May 11, 2011, at the White House.
 His poetry was found to be greatly influenced by Maya Angelou's works.
 This invitation caused furor with the New Jersey State Police and their union, who cited some of Common's previous lyrical content, most notably the song "A Song For Assata" about Assata Shakur, a member of the Black Liberation Army (and step-aunt of deceased rapper Tupac Shakur) who was convicted in 1977 of the first-degree murder of New Jersey state trooper Werner Foerster.
-At another poetry reading, Common had stated, "flyers say 'free Mumia' on my freezer", a reference to Mumia Abu-Jamal, who was controversially convicted of killing Philadelphia Police Officer Daniel Faulkner in 1981.
+At another poetry reading, Common had stated, "flyers say 'free Mumia' on my freezer", a reference to Mumia Abu-Jamal, who murdered Philadelphia Police Officer Daniel Faulkner in 1981.

 Jay Carney, the White House Press Secretary at the time, stated that President Obama opposed these particular lyrics, but supported what Common stood for more broadly.
 Common responded by saying: "I guess Sarah Palin and Fox News doesn't like me."
 On Facebook, he also stated, "The one thing that shouldn't be questioned is my support for the police officers and troops that protect us every day."
 Common later discussed the matter with Jon Stewart during a September 14, 2011, appearance on Comedy Central's The Daily Show.

 In September 2011, Common published his memoir, One Day It'll All Make Sense, through Atria Books.
 As the book details how his close relationship with his mother influenced his life, it is partially narrated by her.

 Common released his second memoir, Let Love Have The Last Word, in May 2019.
 The book highlights his relationship with his daughter Omoye, romantic relationships, his parents, and his struggle to cement his perspective in the concept of love.